CEPR's action plan for Ukraine's wartime economy

 · FX: The NBU fixed the exchange rate at the pre-war level to forestall panic and provide a nominal and temporary anchor.

 “The government should aim to enhance national savings rather than rely on monetary financing from the central bank.
-In coordination with fiscal authorities, the central bank should implement a flexible framework to support macroeconomic stability.
+In co-ordination with fiscal authorities, the central bank should implement a flexible framework to support macroeconomic stability.
 A managed float of the exchange rate is consistent with this goal,” says the CEPR team.

-Central Bank of Russia (CBR) governor Elvia Nabiullina did the same thing in the 2014 crisis when oil prices collapsed leading to a very sharp fall in the ruble, which dropped from around RUB36 to the dollar to RUB80 in a matter of weeks.
+Central Bank of Russia (CBR) Governor Elvia Nabiullina did the same thing in the 2014 crisis when oil prices collapsed, leading to a very sharp fall in the ruble, which dropped from around RUB36 to the dollar to RUB80 in a matter of weeks.
 The CBR was already moving towards freeing the ruble by gradually expanding the trading band for the ruble, but she accelerated the process and freed the ruble completely.
-The exchange plummets but acts as a brake on the crisis and absorbs the shock as well as allowing the central bank to preserve its reserves.
+The exchange plummeted but acted as a brake on the crisis and absorbed the shock, as well as allowing the central bank to preserve its reserves.

-Today, despite the problems caused by the war, the situation is not as volatile or panicked as there were in Moscow in November 2014 and so the NBU has the luxury of being able to move more cautiously.
+Today, despite the problems caused by the war, the situation is not as volatile or panicked as it was in Moscow in November 2014 and so the NBU has the luxury of being able to move more cautiously.

 CEPR suggests a managed float of the hryvnia that strikes a balance between the costs and benefits of these polar cases of floating and fixing.
 Market forces will guide the exchange rate, but the central bank can limit daily fluctuations to something small like plus/minus 0.1% in a day.
 The NBU could also limit participants to just importers and exporters and let the market set the demand for FX trades.